empathyco/x/packages/x-components/static-docs/build-search-ui/README.md

 Interested in learning more about how Interface&nbsp;X works?
 Discover more about its **[architecture](web-x-architecture.md)**.

-## Integrate Interface X Archetype

-The **[Interface&nbsp;X&nbsp;Archetype](https://github.com/empathyco/x-archetype)** project is the perfect combination of all the existing X&nbsp;Components.
-In a matter of minutes, you have an isolated search layer up and running in your store web application.

-To integrate the Interface&nbsp;X&nbsp;Archetype into your project, just **load** the generated JavaScript file into your website and **initialize** it.

-Check out
-**[Integrate InterfaceX&nbsp;Archetype into an existing website](web-archetype-integration-guide.md)**, to integrate the X&nbsp;Archetype project.

 ## Develop with Interface X

 You can use the Interface&nbsp;X in a project in two ways: